nishkohli96/rn-template/README.md

 - Using `react-native-reanimated` v-1.13.3 as v2 was not working fine.

 - Manually link `react-native-vector-icons` in ios [link](https://medium.com/@vimniky/how-to-use-vector-icons-in-your-react-native-project-8212ac6a8f06).
 Check [this link](https://medium.com/@danielskripnik/how-to-add-and-remove-custom-fonts-in-react-native-b2830084b0e4) to add/remove fonts.

+# Support Me

+If you found this template helpful and saved your valuable time, consider [buying me a coffee](https://www.buymeacoffee.com/nish1896)